 9. Ya Nui BeachFound in a south-western corner of Phuket, the Ya Nui Beach contains bays, coral reefs and caves, filled with plenty of marine life.
 The beach can be found near two of Phuket's famous viewpoints, the Laem Phrom Thep and the large white windmill.
 It is also renowned for kayaking, fishing and is a popular pre-wedding photoshoot location.

 Head here with your snorkelling gear to discover some of the most exotic fishes in the clear waters of Ya Nui.
 Snorkelling gear can be hired on the beach.
 Many choose to go to the nearby island Koh Keyao Noi, which is often considered even better for snorkelling.

 How to get there: You can reach the Ya Nui Beach by road, by driving south over the hill from Nai Harn.
 You will pass the windmill viewpoint and drive downwards onto the beach.

 If you are coming from Rawai, you can drive straight along the main road and go left when the Rawai-Phrom Thep road turns left, eventually leading to the beach.

-This small, rocky beach is extremely popular as a snorkelling destination at high tide, due to the clear visibility of marine life in the waters.
+This small, rocky beach is an extremely popular destination for snorkelling in Phuket at high tide, due to the clear visibility of marine life in the waters.
 It is also a habitat for many sea creatures, including many species of crabs.

 How to get there: To access the Laem Ka beach, you can head to Rawai, and you will find a 7-Eleven store on the main road, opposite the temple.
 Follow the small road heading east and drive around one kilometre past a checkpoint and through a coconut plantation.
 Go right from here, leading you straight into the car park of the Laem Ka Beach.